cpage-pivotal/claude-code-buildpack/DESIGN.md

 - 1: Skip this buildpack

 **Spring Boot JAR Support:**
-For Spring Boot applications, the `.claude-code-config.yml` file can be packaged inside the JAR at the root level.
+For Spring Boot applications, the `.claude-code-config.yml` file can be packaged inside the JAR.
+The buildpack supports two locations:

+1. **BOOT-INF/classes/** (Recommended): Place the config file in `src/main/resources/` and Spring Boot will automatically include it in the JAR at `BOOT-INF/classes/.claude-code-config.yml`
+2. **JAR root**: Use a Maven/Gradle plugin to add the config file to the JAR root after packaging

 The buildpack will:
-1. Check for the config file in BUILD_DIR first
+1. Check for the config file in BUILD_DIR first (if deployed as expanded directory)
-2. If not found, search JAR files and extract the config file
+2. Check for exploded JAR at `BUILD_DIR/BOOT-INF/classes/.claude-code-config.yml` (Java buildpack explodes JARs during staging)
+3. Fall back to extracting from actual JAR files if found
-3. Use the extracted config for MCP and settings generation
+4. Use the extracted/found config for MCP and settings generation

 **Output:**
 - Buildpack name and version to stdout